britram/taps-transports/draft-ietf-taps-transports.md

 - segmentation
 - stream-oriented delivery in a single stream
 - object-oriented delivery of discrete data or file items
-- data bundling (Nagle’s algorithm)
+- data bundling (Nagle's algorithm)
 - flow control (timer-based and/or ack-based)
 - congestion control
 - packet erasure coding (both proactively and as part of ARQ)